sayeda-chattopadhyay/rainydays-main/README.md

 The following steps were used during development:

-    dobe XD was use for designing the website.
+Adobe XD was use for designing the website.
 The design was tested using Adobe XD prototype.
-    The website was created using HTML and CSS. the website was further improved using JavaScript.
+The website was created using HTML and CSS.
+The website was further improved using JavaScript.
 A WordPress installation was madeA
 WooCommerce plugin in WordPress was used to host product information.

-<a href="">Rainydays Link</a>
+<a href="https://sparkling-pavlova-fd0470.netlify.app/">Rainydays Link</a>

 ## Built With